-This discussion and analysis of financial position and results of operations is prepared as at December 19, 2013 and should be read in conjunction with the audited financial statements and the accompanying notes for the fiscal year ended September 30, 2013 for Banyan Coast Capital Corp. (the "Company").
+This discussion and analysis of financial position and results of operations is prepared as at January 30, 2014 and should be read in conjunction with the interim financial statements and the accompanying notes for the quarter ended December 31, 2013 for Banyan Gold Corp. (the "Company").
 The financial statements, including comparatives, have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS").
 Except as otherwise disclosed, all dollar figures included therein and in the following management discussion and analysis ("MD&A") are quoted in Canadian dollars.